rubenwardy/minetest_modding_book/chapters/formspecs.md

 in a field, which is impossible with `minetest.show_formspec`, however, this kind of form can only be shown by right-clicking on a node.
 It cannot be triggered programmatically.

-*Note: node meta data will have been explained by this point in the full book*